Kante fainted in Chelsea training session ahead of Man City game

 The France midfielder was cleared to play in Sunday's 1-0 defeat at City, but felt ill and he was left out of the game as a precaution.

-Chelsea staff quickly attended to Kante on Friday at the training ground and then had a specialist conduct a series of cardiology tests, which has allayed fears of any heart problems.
+Chelsea staff quickly attended to Kante on Friday at the training ground and then had a specialist conduct a series of cardiology tests, which have allayed fears of any heart problems.

 Kante's collapse is thought to be a one-off and he is medically cleared to come back into the side against Crystal Palace on Saturday.